 Water trickles down an even, rounded wall down green vines and sharp rock.
 There's also a huge plunging waterfall stream that seems to propel itself across the entire scene.

-Tiu Kelep After Earthquake
+Tiu Kelep After the Earthquake

-Many people might be wondering about the state of Tiu Kelep after the earthquake.
-Unfortunately, Tiu Kelep Waterfall took some serious damage in the Lombok earthquake.
-The once deep swimming pool is now drained, leaving only a shallow pool and scattered boulders below.
+Many people might be wondering about the state of Tiu Kelep after the 2018 earthquake.
+Unfortunately, Tiu Kelep Waterfall took some serious damage in this earthquake.
+The once-deep swimming pool is now drained, leaving only a shallow pool and scattered boulders below.

 However, the thick jungle seems to now have regained ground.
 The walls are green again and are more stabilized by the growing tree roots.
 The waterfall stream has also maintained its integrity.
 So besides losing its swimming pool and having a few more boulders around, Tiu Kelep Waterfall is still an epic place to visit after the earthquake.